George Floyd protests: Auckland memorial statue damaged, police arrest woman

 A woman has been arrested after a memorial statue in Ōtāhuhu, Auckland, was vandalised with graffiti.

-A police spokesman said the 25-year-old woman had been charged with wilful damage following an incident where a memorial statue was vandalised yesterday morning.
+A police spokesman said the 25-year-old woman had been charged with wilful damage following the incident yesterday morning.

 She is due to appear in Manukau District Court on Thursday.